Artist Directory

 Diane Firtell

-Not a photographerโฆ.but an artist who uses a camera, almost all of Diane's work, over the years, has originated from the photograph.
+Not a photographer…. but an artist who uses a camera, almost all of Diane's work has originated from the photograph.
 Making art; a mystery to some, a mandate to others.
-And while she clearly fall into the latter category, the why still, often times, remains a mystery.
-Easily bored and not terrifically skilled technologically but, she enjoys being ever engaged in the "what is there for me to do that is differentโ experienceโฆnot necessarily to be different from other artists, but mostly to have a new creative experience for herself.
-While she continues to do what she enjoys doing, it is exciting for her to know that a year from now something she currently has no conscious awareness of will become part of a fresh and new body of work.
+While she clearly fall into the latter category, the “why” often remains a mystery.
+"What is there for me to do that is different?”.

 Peg Dotchin